 Although there are a number of reasons this may happen, one source of the problem can be inaccurate quotes, quotes missing important details or sales reps cutting corners to generate a sale.

 In many cases, companies implement approval requirements but have no way of ensuring approvals are followed.
 For example, a company that relies on Word and Excel files to issue and track quotes, may require approvals based on discount or selling price.
-The challenge is these documents are in the hands of the individual rep and reviewing quotes requires staff and managers to exchange documents and emails.
+The challenge is that these documents are in the hands of the individual rep and reviewing quotes requires staff and managers to exchange documents and emails.
 If your sales staff is small this approach may be manageable, but once the team exceeds even a half dozen reps the process breaks down.
 Managers find they are spending too much of their day reviewing and approving quotes and auditing the process is almost impossible.
 In short, quotes get issued that fail the approval matrix or incorporate errors or missing items.
-Compounding the issue is every time the approval matrix is changed; the worksheet needs to be reissued to staff.
+Problems are further compounded every time the approval matrix is changed and the worksheet needs to be reissued to staff.
 Outdated copies can linger for months with obsolete information.

-The need for management approvals is a non-added value step.
-If they are needed, it must be simple, easy and efficient, leading to minimal delay to the customer.
+The need for management approvals is a non-value-added step.
+If they are needed, they must be simple, easy and efficient, leading to minimal delay to the customer.
 The best approach is a centralized on-line quote to order solution with integrated workflow approvals.
-Everything from generating the quote, securing approvals, to issuing and tracking the quote is in one place.
+Everything from generating the quote, to securing approvals, and issuing and tracking the quote is in one place.
 No external files (Word or Excel) get exchanged.
 Furthermore, if an approval is required notifications are automatically sent to authorizing managers and once approved, the sales rep is instantly notified.
 When approval criteria changes, the effect is immediate.

 Technical reviews by production managers can also be integrated into the approval process.
 Let’s say a customer needs a custom product or a complex system.
 Based on specific criteria the quote can be flagged for technical review.
 With everything centralized, it’s a simple process for designated experts to review a quote and provide approvals or send back to the sales rep for refinements.